pan1kt/GamingTweaks/README.md

 # Felipe#8581 at discord [![GamingTweaks](https://img.shields.io/badge/support-me-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=53DKRDTP43ZAG&source=url)
-A collection of cool hidden and not so hidden tweaks for OS and programs.
+A collection of cool hidden and not so hidden tweaks for OS and programs. <br/>
 This is heavily inspired by Revision Os and Fr33thy discords.
-Also i have to mention some places and guys that helped me through this process, which is n1kobg,dreamjow,ailurus and more.
+Credits to those communitys and n1kobg,dreamjow,ailurus and more.

 *Shortlink: [`https://git.io/Jvvxe`](https://git.io/Jvvxe)*